 Jennifer Cushing, DVM, CHPV

 Beloved Pet Home Euthanasia and Hospice was founded by me, Dr. Jennifer Cushing.
-I have been a general practice veterinarian for 14 years.
-My interest in veterinary hospice and home euthanasia began 6 years ago after navigating the path of chronic illness with my own pet.
+I have been a general practice veterinarian for 15 years.
+My interest in veterinary hospice and home euthanasia began in 2013 after navigating the path of chronic illness with my own pet.
 One day I noticed that my beloved beagle Camellia was having blood tinged urine.
 I brought her to my hospital and was devastated to diagnose her with bladder cancer.
 The type of bladder tumor Camellia had was a slowly progressive terminal condition.

 Upon diagnosis, we began palliative care because there were no curative options available.
 Palliative care included medicine to reduce her discomfort/ inflammation and if a secondary urinary tract infection developed it was treated with antibiotics.
 For about a year Camellia’s discomfort level seemed controlled and her quality of life was good.
 Her activity level was normal; she had enthusiasm for her walks and meals and still was the curious beagle that always wanted to get into the trash.
 After a year of treatment Camellia’s condition worsened and she began to show signs of discomfort.